request/request-promise/README.md

 [![Dependency Status](https://img.shields.io/david/request/request-promise.svg?style=flat-square&maxAge=2592000)](https://david-dm.org/request/request-promise)
 [![Known Vulnerabilities](https://snyk.io/test/npm/request-promise/badge.svg?style=flat-square&maxAge=2592000)](https://snyk.io/test/npm/request-promise)

+# Deprecated!

+As of Feb 11th 2020, [`request`](https://github.com/request/request) is fully deprecated.
+No new changes are expected to land.
+In fact, none have landed for some time.
+This package is also deprecated because it depends on `request`.

+---

 The simplified HTTP request client 'request' with Promise support.
 Powered by Bluebird.

 [Request](https://github.com/request/request) and [Bluebird](https://github.com/petkaantonov/bluebird) are pretty awesome, but I found myself using the same design pattern.
 Request-Promise adds a Bluebird-powered `.then(...)` method to Request call objects.
 By default, http response codes other than 2xx will cause the promise to be rejected.
 This can be overwritten by setting `options.simple = false`.